northstowekarate/northstowekarate.github.io/training/index.md

 ### Cancellation

 Should you need to cancel, please do so with at least 24 hours' notice by removing your name from the spreadsheet and emailing the club.
-If you cancel within 24 hours notice or are a no-show, you will be charged for the lesson.
+If you cancel within 24 hours' notice or are a no-show, you will be charged for the lesson.

 ## Locations
 ### The Cabin